NEW HAVEN -- Professor Pieter van Dokkum made a bet that he could put a few telephoto camera lenses together to form a powerful telescope.

 They named the telescope Dragonfly because of its resemblance to insect eyes, but it's also a reference to van Dokkum's other hobby, photographing the insects.
 A book of his work is being published.

 The astronomy project, using eight telephoto lenses lashed together, turned up seven new galaxies, but so far it's unknown how far away they are.
 That's why the scientists have rented time on the giant space-based Hubble telescope "to see if Hubble can find individual stars in the galaxies," he said.
-That will tell them how far away the galaxies are.
-It's a difficult task because the galaxies are all diffuse in nature.

 For van Dokkum, it's a great mystery to be solved.
 "We've never seen these kinds of things," he said.
 "They're further away from what we've been able to [see] so far."